TorzAway/E3Hunter/README.md

 PullRequiresLineOfSight=TRUE - [DO NOT ALTER OR EDIT THIS]
 ---
 UseCastSpells=FALSE - (HardForce your driver to cast his detrimental memorized spells in combat )
 ---
 ---
-[BardSong]
--
-BRDTravelSongSlot=11 - (What SongSLot should the bard use for their TRAVEL/INVIS song? -- "Selo's Song of Travel" )
----
-BRDMelodyName=base - (What is the name of the Bard's MAIN/BASE melody ?)
----
----
 [Endurance]